smhill001/Jupiter_NH3_Analysis_P3/Analysis Data/L3 FITS/aareadme_L3.txt

 of methane and ammonia transmission using in-band observations compared to adjacent continuum measurements.
 The FITS files represent mapped data in system 3 longitude and planetographic latitude.
-Sampling is 1 deg long x 1 deg latitude cells with the full array size being 360x180 cells
+Sampling is 1 deg long x 1 deg latitude cells with the full array size being 360x180 cells.
+In addition, 'browse' images in PNG format are provided for convenience.

 The file naming convention is: YYYY-MM-DD-HHMM_S-Jupiter_PARAME_SX.fits,
 where: